travelens/tasmania-2023/src/content/post/2-bruny-island-honey.md

 They extract and package all thei own honey themselves at their facilities in Judbury, Tasmania.

 Everyone ordered Leatherwood Honey ice cream, which they are famous for.
-Tasmanian Leatherwood has a strong, unmistakable flavoursourced from a limited number of hive sites positioned in the South West of Tasmania.
+Tasmanian Leatherwood has a strong, unmistakable flavour sourced from a limited number of hive sites positioned in the South West of Tasmania.
 The Leatherwood tree itself prefers to be shrouded by a canopy in damper weather.